mtopircean/essentials-by-livia/README.md

 List of colours used:
 ![Alt text](/static/readme/color-palette.png)

+!!!NOTE: Due to accessibility issues, changed color code for blue to #077386;

 ### Font and text style
 Text and font used are consistent across the website with variances in regards of decoration and size.
 Font used was selected from Google Fonts:
 ![Alt text](/static/readme/font.png)